esmail/StrongBox/README.md

 ##### Peers

 A peer is a running instance of StrongBox, syncing its owner's store.
 StrongBox peers interact directly with one another.
 During communication, peers "gossip" to one another about the state of other peers to quickly disseminate information across the system.
-For example, peer A might gossip to peer B, "peer C doesn't have a valid revision of store X and needs an update," or "peer D just entered the system network address Z and might be of interest to you."
+For example, peer A might gossip to peer B, "peer C doesn't have a valid revision of store X and needs an update," or "peer D just entered the system at network address Z and might be of interest to you."
 Through the course of communications, two peers will come to an agreement on which mutually held store they will sync on and what type of sync each will be undertaking (send, receive, or verify).

 ### What's missing?